The Soul of Kerala: Exploring Pachadi and Thoran, Pillars of Traditional Cuisine Imagine a traditional Kerala feast, the Onam Sadya, laid ...

 and garlic.

-While less common in Sadya, variations exist, like Kanava (squid) Thoran
+- Non-Vegetarian Thoran: While less common in Sadya, variations exist, like

-workhorse of the Kerala meal, especially the Sadya.
-It provides essential
+is the workhorse of the Kerala meal, especially the Sadya.
+It provides

-vegetable nutrition in a form that's easy to eat with rice.
-Its dry texture
+essential vegetable nutrition in a form that's easy to eat with rice.
+Its dry

-contrasts beautifully with the wetter curries like sambar or rasam.
-The coconut
+texture contrasts beautifully with the wetter curries like sambar or rasam.
+The

 overwhelming heat.
 In the Sadya, Thoran is typically served alongside other dry